vcokltfre/tutorial-v2/docs/tips/storage.md

 ### MySQL / MariaDB

 MySQL or it's younger sibling MariaDB are also popular SQL databases which are also extremely commonly used.
-For most bots there will be no noticable difference between MySQL-based and Postgres, so it's really up to personal preference
+For most bots there will be no noticeable difference between MySQL-based and Postgres, so it's really up to personal preference

 To use MySQL or MariaDB in your bot you'll want the [aiomysql](https://pypi.org/project/aiomysql/) client library, which also provides an easy interface for interacting with MySQL.